hkle2/Algorithm_study_2024/LeetCode/SQL/Easy/0175-combine-two-tables/README.md

 | lastName    | varchar |
 | firstName   | varchar |
 +-------------+---------+
-personId is the primary key (column with unique values) for this table.
+personId is the primary key (column with unique values) for this table..
 This table contains information about the ID of some persons and their first and last names.
 </pre>